 Best for road running

-If you regularly run on hard surfaces, like asphalt or concrete, then you’ll love the Bondi 7.
+If you regularly run on hard surfaces like asphalt or concrete, you’ll love the Bondi 7.

-Not only is it the most cushioned shoe in the Hoka road-running lineup, but it’s also lightweight and breathable, making it a comfortable option for long-distance runs.
+It’s not only the most cushioned shoe in the Hoka road-running lineup but also lightweight and breathable, making it a comfortable option for long-distance runs.

-It also features Hoka’s signature Meta-Rocker technology, which is designed to propel you forward and encourage a more natural stride and gate.
+Other notable features include a compression-molded midsole, inner heel support, and Hoka’s Meta-Rocker technology, which is designed to propel you forward and encourage a more natural stride.

 Best for trail running